 Best day of the week: Monday

 From a visibility standpoint, no day of the week is better than another.
-But, if you want to avoid crowds and the wake from motorboats, Monday is the best day to go.
+But, if you want to avoid crowds and motorboat traffic, Monday is the best day to go.
 Sunday is second-best.

 Why Monday is best: